You are viewing a story from harrypotterfanfiction.com

 And echoing of “Here here!” filled the room as he left the pub.

-Not entirely sure that he would actually make it back to his flat if he Apparated at that point in time, George sat down on a bench outside of the Fizzing Whizbee.
-Though the pounding of the music could still be heard from the open doors, the street felt peaceful.
+He wasn’t sure how long he stayed like that, prostrate over a pile of vomit, but eventually his sobs subsided and he pulled himself up onto his feet.
+There was no way he was going to subject himself to the aftermath of his rather dramatic exit, and so he stumbled a ways down the alley way.
+Not entirely sure that he would actually make it back to his flat if he Apparated at that point in time, George sat down on a bench.
+Though the pounding of the music could still be heard in the night from the open doors of the Fizzing Whizbee.
+In the aftermath of his emotional monsoon, the street felt peaceful.
 He shut his eyes and inhaled deeply.

 His name was a question on the familiar voice, and he groaned inwardly.
-He did not know if he could bear her sympathies on top of the rest of the evening, but his desire to see her won out.
-George turned towards Angelina, preparing himself to stomach another concerned look and to tell her that he didn’t know how he was.
+He did not know if he could bear her sympathies on top of everything else, but his keen desire to see her won out.
+George turned towards Angelina, preparing himself to stomach another concerned look and to tell her that he no, he didn’t know how he was doing.

 “Care to budge over so I can sit down too?”
 She squeezed beside him on the bench.
-“It really is a nice night.
-Finally no rain.”
+“I’m just glad it’s a nice night out, it’s awfully stuffy inside.
+Was half afraid it’d still be raining out here.”

 Her comment caught him off-guard and he felt the corners of his mouth tug upwards.